ucdavis/ecs132/Blog.md

 **Spring 2023**

+**April 4, 2010:**

+I mentioned in class today that anyone who considers him/herself to be well versed with computers should know something about client/server programming.
+If you haven't done this kind of coding before, I urge you to read [my tutorial](https://heather.cs.ucdavis.edu/matloff/public_html/Python/PyNet.pdf).
+You will NOT need this for our class, just something to back up your future claims of expertise. :-) And by the way, it will you understand OMSI better.

 **April 4, 1830**

 Someone brought up the perennial R-vs.-PYthon-for-data-science issue in both of my classes today.
 In the afternoon class, I made a comment about random forests, which I will elaborate on below, but first I should make one point clear: Our course is not an R-in-probability-and-statistics class; it's a probability-and-statistics class, period.
 The emphasis is on the concepts and methods, not on the language.
 Keep in mind always: this is a MATH class.